-I was having a conversation with a church’s staff members the other day and mentioned that the words that church leaders should dread are, “That won’t happen again, will it?”
-As in, if that happens again – or perhaps just a couple more times – then they will be replaced by someone who will make sure “that” won’t happen again.
+I was having a conversation with a church’s staff members the other day and mentioned that the six words church leaders should dread are, “That won’t happen again, will it?”
+As in, if that continues then we’re going to have to make a change by getting someone who will ensure “that” doesn’t happen again.

 One of the staff members turned on his heels and responded “What are you going to do when you run out of leaders?”
 (It was a dismissive final-word “gotcha” move on his part.)

-So, when did systemic mediocrity become tolerated, and perhaps even expected, in the church?
-The staffer was clearly suggesting that it’s not okay to hold church leaders, and in particular “volunteers” accountable for their performance and behavior.
+So, when did systemic mediocrity become tolerated, let alone expected, in the church?
+The staffer was clearly suggesting that it’s not okay to hold ministry leaders accountable for their performance and behavior.

 Some of you may remember Candy Stripers.
 They were young ladies who volunteered at hospitals and helped out the nurses by taking on some of the important, but mundane, tasks.
-These “volunteers” were held to the highest accountability, because people’s medical health and even their lives hung in the balance.
-Indeed, I was told by one former Candy Striper that if you missed your shift you might get one additional chance, but miss a second shift and you were relieved of your duties – not to mention your red-striped Candy Striper uniform.
+They held these “volunteers” accountable because people’s medical health and even their lives hung in the balance.
+Indeed, one former Candy Striper told me that if you missed your shift you might get one extra chance.
+But if you missed a second shift, they relieved you of your duties – not to mention your red-striped Candy Striper uniform.
 People’s health was just too important!

 But when it comes to eternity, apparently, the typical church doesn’t seen to take it that seriously.